 Mornings should be a time of peace, but more often than not, they’re a hectic mess.
 Establishing a morning routine or ritual, whether it’s an hour long process or a one minute activity—will help get you aligned with the energy that you want to bring into your day.
 Our Energy Muse co-founders, Heather Askinosie and Timmi Jandro, got together to share their morning rituals in this edition of Crystal of the Week.

 For Timmi, mornings are about getting into a place of grounded gratitude.
 To start her morning off right, she begins by getting out of bed, and taking the selenite crystal out of her bra.
 While it may sound extreme to sleep with a piece of selenite on your chest, there’s something about the purifying, harmonizing energy of selenite that helps Timmi rest easier and wake up recharged in the morning.
 After setting down the selenite, she picks up her rose quartz heart.
 Rose quartz opens her heart chakra to let in love and appreciation.
 This is the perfect crystal to match with her gratitude and mindfulness journaling practice.
 While there are many different ways that you can journal, Timmi enjoys simply writing down 3 things which she was grateful for the day before.
 Thinking about these things gives a sense of thankfulness and love that can she take into the day ahead.

-Lastly, Timmi likes to she grab ahold of her clear quartz John of God necklace, and use it as a rosary for repeating her morning prayers.
+Lastly, Timmi likes to she grab ahold of her rosary and use it for repeating her morning prayers.
 Like a mantra that you’d use in meditation, this practice brings Timmi into a state of calm.
 It was exactly that state of calm that Heather was chasing when she recently decided to shift her morning routine.